Books

 One of the characters in A DREAM OF LOCKDOWN is Ebenezer DuLally Gasp UVNEY (the Gasp is silent, or nearly so) – a celebrated Man of Letters in his own right.

 Little has been told of Uvney’s life, but orrydian, keen to make his work better known, commissioned the old man to provide a set of illuminating Introductions to several major classics in a series of new editions.
-So far Uvney has provided prefaces to the following books:
+The collection includes:

 THE GHOST AT CRONE